 The Salford Innovation Triangle contains three of Salford’s largest employers, The University of Salford, Salford Royal Hospital and MediaCityUK, providing over 50,000 jobs in total.
 The proposals will provide high quality cycling and walking connections including segregated facilities and the introduction of streets for all concepts from local centres to destinations within the Salford Innovation Triangle.
 Design options will be explored to remove the severance caused by major roads and a lack of existing cycling and walking infrastructure.

-Construction is scheduled to be completed by summer 2021.
+Construction is scheduled to be completed by early 2023.

 Salford City Council is working with Transport for Greater Manchester to enhance the walking and cycling routes between Monton and Swinton, extending Salford’s award-winning traffic-free network.